aws-samples/karpenter-blueprints/blueprints/stateful/README.md

 kubectl scale deployment stateful --replicas 3
 ```

-And you should see that Karpenter launches a replacement node in the AZ you choosed, and the pods are soon going to be in a `Running` state.
+And you should see that Karpenter launches a replacement node in the AZ you choose, and the pods are soon going to be in a `Running` state.

 **NOTE:** You might have a experience/simulate a node loss which can result in data corruption or loss.
 If this happens, when the new node launched by Karpenter is ready, pods might have a warning event like `Multi-Attach error for volume "pvc-19af27b8-fc0a-428d-bda5-552cb52b9806" Volume is already exclusively attached to one node and can't be attached to another`.
 You can wait around five minutes and the volume will try to get unattached, and attached again, making your pods successfully run again.
 Look at this series of events for reference: